 - “Next time a minor issue arises, try handling it yourself.
 I trust you to manage the problem on your own.”

 - “You maintain close communication with your coworkers.
 In many other ways, that’s a very positive thing.
 You give excellent project updates, for instance.”

-Within each section, we’ve divided performance review phrases into “positive” and “constructive” feedback.
+Within each section, we’ve divided these phrases into “positive” and “constructive” feedback.
 However, you can easily reframe any of these phrases as “positive” or “constructive” feedback.
 For instance, “Employee meets deadlines reliably” could be rephrased as “Employee struggles to meet deadlines.”

-Additionally, you can embellish any of these performance review phrases with more specific details.
+Additionally, you can embellish any of these phrases with more specific details.

 Performance Review Phrases for Communication and Teamwork

 - Provides regular, quality feedback to peers and any mentees.

 - Communicates clearly, both in speech and writing.

 - Follows instructions well, demonstrating a strong understanding of the guidelines.

 - Brings a positive attitude and energy that enhances team camaraderie.